Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

-We fit to data by maximizing a binned likelihood based on signal and background two-dimensional templates obtained from simulation.
-The parameter of interest is the signal cross section while the background normalization is determined by the fit.
+We fit the data by maximizing a binned likelihood based on signal and background two-dimensional templates obtained from simulation.
+The parameter of interest is the signal cross section, with the background normalization determined by the fit.
 The \mrecSquare\ bin widths vary across the spectrum and are set to the signal \mrecSquare\ resolution.
-The binning in \treccm\ reflects the distribution of $\mu^+\mu^-(\gamma)$ events, which depends on \mrecSquare.
+The binning in \treccm\ is determined by the distribution of $\mu^+\mu^-(\gamma)$ events and depends on \mrecSquare.
 The number of bins varies from one (for high \mrecSquare) to five (for low \mrecSquare).
 We perform a squared-mass scan in steps corresponding to one unit of signal \mrecSquare\ resolution, testing all simulated mass hypotheses.
 Each fit is performed in search windows of 20 \mrecSquare\ bins centered around each hypothesis.
 Uncorrelated systematic uncertainties on the signal and background shapes (see below) are included in the respective templates by introducing in each bin of the template Gaussian nuisance parameters constrained by the corresponding uncertainties.
-A frequentist procedure based on the profile-likelihood ratio $\tilde{t}_{\mu}$~\cite{cowan2011} is used to obtain 90\% confidence-level (CL) intervals on the cross section.
+A frequentist procedure based on the profile-likelihood ratio $\tilde{t}_{\mu}$~\cite{cowan2011} is used to obtain 90\% confidence-level (C.L.) intervals on the cross section.
 We use the \texttt{pyhf} software package~\cite{Heinrich2021} for inference and check the consistency of our results with simplified simulated samples.

-We also consider the scenario in which $\Gamma_{Z'}$ is not negligible, as expected for large \alphad\ values~\cite{Crivellin:2022obd, Crivellin:2022gfu}, and study one benchmark case that assumes $\Gamma_{Z'}=0.1 M_{Z'}$.
-We account for the non-zero width in the fitting procedure by changing the shape of the signal templates to Breit-Wigner distributions with the widths $\Gamma_{Z'}$ convolved with Gaussian resolution functions.
+We also consider the scenario in which $\Gamma_{\rm{Z}'}$ is not negligible, as expected for large \alphad\ values~\cite{Crivellin:2022obd, Crivellin:2022gfu}, and study one benchmark case that assumes $\Gamma_{Z'}=0.1 M_{Z'}$.
+We account for the nonzero width in the fitting procedure by changing the shape of the signal templates to Breit-Wigner distributions with the widths $\Gamma_{Z'}$ convolved with Gaussian resolution functions.
 We use only one-dimensional \mrecSquare\ templates and enlarge the search windows to cover the sizable signal width.

 Three control samples are used to validate the analysis and estimate systematic uncertainties.
 The $\mu\mu\gamma$ control sample is obtained by reversing the photon-veto criteria thus requiring a photon of energy greater than $1\gev$ within 15$^\circ$ of the recoil momentum direction.
 The $e\mu$ and $ee$ control samples are obtained by requiring one or both tracks to be identified as electrons and then applying all the other selection criteria.